Ways to Serve within the Congregation

 LLL and Men’s NetWork – Jerry

 A group of men dedicated to spreading the Gospel around the world.
-The local chapter meets monthly from October through April for breakfast and Bible Study – nobody leaves hungry!
-There are also golf and other activities along with the annual Camp Arcadia Mens’ retreat!
+The local chapter meets on Zoom monthly from October through April for fellowship and Bible Study!
+There are also golf and other activities along with the annual Camp Arcadia Men’s retreat!

 Although this may not sound too glamorous, it is a good way to volunteer if you have an odd schedule, or not much time.
 There are always items which need to be put into the mailboxes in the church commons area.
 You can pick things up in the office and do it on your own time when the building is open.
 Not everything can be digital you know!